title

 Arabs, Blacks and Mixed Races on the East Coast

-The monsoon winds to the southwest, between June and October, made easy sailing for traders from Oman along the eastern coast of Africa, and an easy return voyage in the opposite direction in the monsoons of December to April.
-Salalah was one of the ports for travel to and from the African coast, and it was Oman that had come to dominate the coast politically.
+The monsoon winds to the southwest between June and October made easy sailing for traders from Oman to the east coast of Africa, and an easy return voyage in the opposite direction in the monsoons of December to April.
+Salalah was one of the ports for travel to and from the African coast, and it was Oman that came to dominate the coast politically.

-In 1804, after murdering his father's cousin, Badar bin Seif, Seyyid Said became the Sultan of Oman.
-He took the title "Seyyid," replacing his former title, "Imam," and his wife took the title "Seyyida.
+In 1804, Said bin Sultan, after murdering his father's cousin, became the Sultan of Oman.
+He took the title "Seyyid," replacing his former title, "Imam," and his wife took the title "Seyyida."
 And after consolidating his power in Oman, Seyyid Said moved against members of a clan from Oman, the Mazrui, who lately had been exercising power independently at Mombasa.
 While Seyyid Said's navy was bombarding Mombasa's Fort Jesus, a British ship docked at Mombasa and threw its support to the Mazrui, hoping that Britain could establish a base at Mombasa and improve its opposition to the slave trade in the region.
 A contingent from the ship planted the British flag and declared Mombasa an English protectorate, but, in 1826, Said obliged the British to withdraw.

-Zanzibar was a center of trade: slaves and ivory from Africa's interior and spices from the island to the mainland.
-Said pursued friendly relations with traders in the interior.
-He exploited rivalries between tribes, encouraging stronger chiefdoms to conquer their weaker neighbors and sell them into slavery.
-He increased the size of the caravans from the coast, and, as a result of his endeavors, Arabic trading centers developed at Tabora and at Ujiji on Lake Tanganyika, which served as staging areas for deeper penetration and to Buganda beginning in 1844.
-Said was growing richer from his trading in ivory and slaves.
+Zanzibar was a trade center: slaves and ivory from Africa's interior and spices from the island to the mainland.
+Sultan Said's rule in his African territory pursued friendly relations with traders in the interior.
+It exploited rivalries between tribes, encouraging stronger chiefdoms to conquer their weaker neighbors and sell them into slavery.
+The size of caravans from the coast were enlarged.
+Said's trading centers developed at Tabora and at Ujiji on Lake Tanganyika, which served as staging areas for deeper penetration, including to Buganda in 1844.
+Said was growing richer from his trade in ivory and slaves.
 Then in 1847, to stay on the good side of the British, Seyyid Said agreed to end his trading in slaves.
-But Seyyid Said continued doing well, becoming the world's foremost exporter of cloves, ivory and gum-copal.
+And Said continued doing well, becoming the world's foremost exporter of cloves, ivory and gum-copal.

 Said encouraged the immigration of bankers from India to Zanzibar, and the Indians were granted religious toleration.
 Indians became dominant in Said's financial and customs administrations, while Arabs dominated his military.
 Cultural differences created tensions between the Indians and Arabs, but they tolerated each other enough for peace and the functioning of authority.

 Tension also existed between people in Oman and those in Zanzibar.
 Omani women thought women in Zanzibar uncivilized.
-Members of the royal family in Oman thought themselves of higher rank than their kin in Africa, and they viewed speaking a language other than Arabic as proof of barbarity. [note]
+Members of Said's family in Oman thought themselves of higher rank than their kin in Africa, and they viewed speaking a language other than Arabic as an indication of barbarity. note36

 The Fall of the Kololo and Survival of the Lozi

-The people called Kokolo (Makololo) had been driven away by Shaka in the early 1820s and were on the run, until the 1830s when they moved with their cattle into territory that had belonged to the Lozi, along the upper Zambezi River.
+The people called Kokolo (Makololo) had been driven away by Shaka in the early 1820s and had been on the run until the 1830s when they moved with their cattle into territory that had belonged to the Lozi, along the upper Zambezi River in south central Africa.
 They were aggressive and militarily superior to the Lozi, and they conquered the Lozi.
-And Like other conquerors they kept local political relations in place, becoming overloads, while some of Lozi royalty fled northward.
-They taxed the Lozi, turned some into agricultural slaves and sold others to slave traders in exchange for more guns.
+And like other conquerors they kept local political relations in place, becoming overloads, while some Lozi royalty fled northward.
+The Kokolo taxed the Lozi, turned some of them into agricultural slaves and sold others to slave traders in exchange for more guns.
 Lozi society became more cattle oriented, and the Kokolo went on regular cattle raids against the Ila people to their east.

-The Kololo were less successful at suppressing subversion than the Spartans had been.
-Lozi royalty sneaked back and in 1864 led an uprising against the oppression, an uprising that annihilated or scattered the Kokolo.
+The Kololo were less successful at suppressing subversion than the ancient Spartans had been.
+Lozi royalty sneaked back and in 1864 led an uprising that annihilated or scattered the Kokolo.
 Elements of the Kokolo language, Sikololo, and cattle raising remained with the Lozi.

 The Ndebele, Shona, Ovimbundu, Prazeros, and Others